opendilab/DI-star/README.md

 This project is forked from opendilab/DI-star, created by OpenDILab, and Applestar is focused on adding macOS Metal (MPS) acceleration.

-- [x] Added MPS support at inference
+- [x] Added MPS support for model inference located at play.py
+- [x] Upgraded to use the latest version of pytorch that supports MPS
 - [ ] Add MPS support for MPS based distributed training

 ### Command Line Usage Examples